codenotary/immudb/contrib/immuledger/README.md

 verification proves the ledger is internally consistent — a record can't be altered in place undetected.
 It does not, by itself, detect wholesale *replacement* of the data directory with a different but internally consistent store.

-To guard against that, record a root out of band and pass it to `verify_decision` as `expected_root` (hex); verification then also requires the current root to match your pinned anchor.
+To guard against that, record an anchor out of band — `ledger_status` returns `root_tx_id` and `root_hash` together — and pass **both** back to `verify_decision` as `expected_root_tx_id` and `expected_root`.
+Verification then also proves, with a dual proof from that transaction to the current one, that the ledger's current root is a consistent *extension* of your anchor.

+Pin both values, not just the hash.
+Every append advances the root, so an anchor compared for equality against the current root stops matching the moment the next decision or CLAUDE.md event lands — which is why passing `expected_root` on its own only works if nothing has been written since, and reports a mismatch (with an explanation) otherwise.

 ## Development